 These are all the countries and territories that the government has included on its quarantine exemption list.

-Antigua and Bermuda, Australia, Austria, Barbados, Bonaire, Sint Eustatius and Saba, Croatia, Curaçao, Cyprus, Czech Republic, Denmark, Dominica, Estonia, Faroe Islands, Fiji, Finland, French Polynesia, Germany, Greece, Greenland, Grenada, Guadeloupe, Hong Kong, Hungary, Iceland, Italy, Jamaica, Japan, Latvia, Liechtenstein, Lithuania, Luxembourg, Macau, Mauritius, New Caledonia, New Zealand, Norway, Poland, Reunion, San Marino, Serbia, Seychelles, Slovakia, Slovenia, South Korea, St Barthelemy, St Kitts and Nevis, St Lucia, St Pierre and Miquelon, St Vincent and the Grenadine, Switzerland, Taiwan, Trinidad and Tobago, Turkey, Vatican City, Vietnam.
+Antigua and Bermuda, Australia, Barbados, Bonaire, Sint Eustatius and Saba, Cuba, Curaçao, Cyprus, Denmark, Dominica, Estonia, Faroe Islands, Fiji, Finland, Germany, mainland Greece, Greenland, Grenada, Hong Kong, Iceland, Italy, Japan, Latvia, Liechtenstein, Lithuania, Luxembourg, Macau, Mauritius, New Caledonia, New Zealand, Norway, Poland, San Marino, Serbia, Seychelles, Singapore, Slovakia, South Korea, St Barthelemy, St Kitts and Nevis, St Lucia, St Pierre and Miquelon, St Vincent and the Grenadine, Sweden, Taiwan, Thailand, Turkey, Vatican City, Vietnam.

 Ireland is also exempt, as it is part of the Common Travel Area.